iamshivakhatri/createverse/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.

 I hadn't activated any RLS policies for the table and it made me suffer quite a time.